tkfinitefield/hanko-field/doc/admin/dev_setup.md

 This downloads the Tailwind standalone executable into `admin/bin/`.

+`make ensure-tailwind` is idempotent and re-downloads the binary when `TAILWIND_VERSION` changes.

 ## Common Tasks

 - `make dev` – runs `templ` generation, `go mod tidy`, starts Tailwind watcher, then launches `air`.